vapor/docs/4.0/docs/fluent/model.md

     var lastName: String?
 }

-app.patch("users", ":id") { req in
+app.patch("users", ":id") { req async throws -> User in
     // Decode the request data.
     let patch = try req.content.decode(PatchUser.self)
-    // Fetch the desired user from the database. return User.find(req.parameters.get("id"), on: req.db)
+    // Fetch the desired user from the database. guard let user = try await User.find(req.parameters.get("id"), on: req.db) else {
-        .unwrap(or: Abort(.notFound))
-        .flatMap
-    { user in
+        throw Abort(.notFound)
+    }
     // If first name was supplied, update it. if let firstName = patch.firstName {
         user.firstName = firstName
     }
     // If new last name was supplied, update it. if let lastName = patch.lastName {
         user.lastName = lastName
     }
-        // Save the user and return it. return user.save(on: req.db)
+    // Save the user and return it. try await user.save(on: req.db)
-            .transform(to: user)
-    }
+    return user
 }
 ```